arduino/arduino-cloud-cli/README.md

 `$ arduino-cloud-cli device create --name mydevice -v`

-## Set a configuration
+## Set credentials

-arduino-cloud-cli needs a configuration file containing an Arduino IoT Cloud client ID and its corresponding secret.
+arduino-cloud-cli needs a credentials file containing an Arduino IoT Cloud client ID and its corresponding secret.
 You can retrieve these credentials from the [cloud](https://create.arduino.cc/iot/integrations) by creating a new API key.

-Once you have the credentials, execute the following command and provide them when asked to create a new configuration file:
+Once you have the credentials, execute the following command and provide them:

-`$ arduino-cloud-cli config init`
+`$ arduino-cloud-cli credentials init`

 By default it will be created in the arduino data directory (arduino15).
-You can specify a different destination folder with the `--dest-dir` option. arduino-cloud-cli looks for its configuration file in different directories in the following order: current working directory, parents of the current working directory, arduino15 default directory.
+You can specify a different destination folder with the `--dest-dir` option. arduino-cloud-cli looks for its credentials file in different directories in the following order: current working directory, parents of the current working directory, arduino15 default directory.

-This gives you the possibility to use different configuration files depending on the project you are working on.
+This gives you the possibility to use different credentials files depending on the project you are working on.

-`$ arduino-cloud-cli config init --dest-dir <destinationFolder>`
+`$ arduino-cloud-cli credentials init --dest-dir <destinationFolder>`

-To reset an old configuration file, just overwrite it using this command:
+To reset an old credentials file, just overwrite it using this command:

-`$ arduino-cloud-cli config init --overwrite`
+`$ arduino-cloud-cli credentials init --overwrite`

-Configuration file is supported in two different format: json and yaml.
-Use the `--config-format` to choose it.
+Credentials file is supported in two different format: json and yaml.
+Use the `--file-format` to choose it.
 Default is yaml.

-`$ arduino-cloud-cli config init --config-format json`
+`$ arduino-cloud-cli credentials init --file-format json`

 It is also possible to specify credentials directly in `ARDUINO_CLOUD_CLIENT` and `ARDUINO_CLOUD_SECRET` environment variables.
-Credentials specified in environment variables have higher priority than the ones specified in config files.
+Credentials specified in environment variables have higher priority than the ones specified in credentials files.

 ## Device provisioning